 2) Moving Qigong - This practice is a very close cousin of tai chi form, however where the form involves pivoting, changing direction and stepping, moving qigong is done for the most part with a fixed stance and little or no footwork.
-In addition, these exercises are usually performed individually rather than in a sequence.
+In addition, these exercises are performed individually or in a short sequence.
 The relative simplicity of this practice allows the beginner to focus less on the physical aspect and more on connecting mind and body with intent or imagery.
 We will include exercises specifically for balance in this category.